 Dantewada bypoll: Around 18,000 security personnel on duty

-Raipur, Sep 21: Around 18,000 security personnel will ensure a safe conduct of the assembly bypoll in naxal-affected Dantewada seat in Chhattisgarh's Bastar region on September 23, a senior police official said on Saturday.
+Raipur, Sep 21: Around 18,000 security personnel will ensure safe conduct of the assembly bypoll in naxal-affected Dantewada seat in Chhattisgarh's Bastar region on September 23, a senior police official said on Saturday.

 The bypoll for the ST constituency was necessitated following the death of BJP legislator Bhima Mandavi in a naxal attack in April this year.
 "Elaborate security arrangements have been made to ensure peaceful polling in Dantewada assembly seat.